The Solution to Reading Comprehension

 - Discuss cause-and-effect relationships in a specific kind of nonfiction writing-- current events.
 These relationships should be both explicit and implicit.
 Examples could include a war, a hurricane, a fire, or other natural disasters.

-- Students can highlight the signal words in newspaper articles or reading passages available on the UEE website.
+- Students can highlight the signal words in newspaper articles or reading passages available on this site.
 Pair students with partners to discuss the signal words and the causes and effects in the article they read.